kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/web-video-player-intro.md

 ## Introduction

 The Kaltura Player leads the industry in flexibility, ease of customization, plug-in offerings and loading speed (most players display in 1 second or less).
-Every feature is supported for both HTML5 and Flash with the same configuration, bringing unparalleled ease of feature integration across platforms.
+All features are supported for both HTML5 and Flash with the same configuration, which makes feature intergration across platforms simple and easy.

 Here are some of the key advantages of the Kaltura Player:

-### Ease of Integration
+### Easy to Implement

+Our lightweight embed codes enable you to add videos to your website quickly and easily.

+### Easy to Integrate

-Multi-platform support ensures easy integration for iOS and Android player components on both mobile devices and tables, allowing for maximum flexibility, while the player architecture enables you to reuse plugins and configurations across platform.
+Our multi-platform support ensures easy integration for iOS and Android player components on both mobile devices and tables.
+This provides maximum flexibility, while the player architecture enables you to reuse plugins and configurations across platform.

 ### Customizable

-The player is customizable, enabling you to configure skins once using standard HTML / CSS.
+The player is easily customized, enabling you to configure skins once using standard HTML / CSS.
 In addition, you can create customized cross-browser/cross-device players in the Kaltura Player Studio from a variety of easy-to-configure player templates.

 ### Built-in Advertising and Analytics